anamika84/PaylocityBackendChallenge/README.md

 # PaylocityBackendChallenge
 Requirements

-Able to view employees and their dependents
+Question: Able to view employees and their dependents
 Solution:

     I have created 2 Controller EmployeeController and DependentController which will deal with all employees and dependntsa relation ship.
     "addDependentToEmployee" api will allow use to add dependent for an employee.
     "removeDependentFromEmployee" api will allow us to remove any dependent from an employee